kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 #### Suspension

-    After successfully provisioning a Kyma Runtime, the test sends an update call to KEB to suspend the Runtime.
+After successfully provisioning a Kyma runtime, the test sends an update call to KEB to suspend the runtime.
 Then, the test waits until the operation is successful.

 1. Unsuspension